learn-co-curriculum/dsc-quiz-combinatorics-probability/README.md

 ???

-# Quiz - Combinatorics and Probability
+# Combinatorics, Sets, Probability

+?: Question 1

-?: You want to determine all possible batting orders for seven players on a 12 person team.
+You want to determine all possible batting orders for seven players on a 12 person team.
 Does your computation involve using permutations or combinations?

 ( ) Combinations

 (X) Permutations

+?: Question 2

-?: How would you compute the union of sets `a = {2, 4, 6}` and `b = {1, 3, 5}` using Python?
+How would you compute the union of sets `a = {2, 4, 6}` and `b = {1, 3, 5}` using Python?
 Select all correct answers.

 [X] `a|b`